-Since 2012, KLEEMANN implements an environmental management system (EMS) for the facilities.
+Since 2012, KLEEMANN implements an environmental management system (EMS) for its facilities.
 This system has been certified according to ISO 14001 and covers the production unit (office facilities and factories) in the industrial area of Kilkis.
-The company also applies quality management system which has been certified in accordance with ISO 9001 and also applies principles eco-design products in accordance with ISO 14006.
+The company also applies quality management system certified in accordance with ISO 9001 and implements principle eco-design products in accordance with ISO 14006.

-The strategic objective for our company is the sustainable development in full harmonization with the environmental protection, and also the development of the environmental superiority for our products.
-That aim could be achieved by introducing fundamental rules, criteria and mechanisms for the environmental protection, the prevention of pollution and the protection of human health.
-By that we ensure savings of natural resources and the gradual restoration of the environment which promotes its rational use and management.
+The strategic objective for our company is the sustainable development in full harmonization with the environmental protection, resulting in environmentally superior products.
+That aim can be achieved by adhering to fundamental rules, criteria and mechanisms for environmental protection, pollution prevention and protection of human health.
+This ensures preservation of natural resources and the gradual restoration of the environment.
 Main goal is to redesign all of our products on the basis of eco-design process.
-Our policy is orientated towards 3 directions: nature, society, economy.
+The strategy is motivated by three factors: nature, society, economy.